 Did shelf life of the spices increase due to better processing?

-Did the brand click with urban markets?
+Were urban markets responsive to ACCESS branding?
+Did they receive feedback?

 Were effective market linkages established?

 Were there any changes in the project design and implementation strategy?
 If so, why and what were the implication on project outcomes?